 A chronological study is made of Spanish literature against its cultural and ideological background.
 Major works by representative writers from the Middle Ages to the end of the Golden Age are read and analyzed.
 Readings include selections from the "Poema de Mio Cid," Don Juan Manuel, Jorge Manrique, Fernando de Rojas, Cervantes, Quevedo, and Calderon de la Barca.
 Written and oral reports are required.

-Prerequisite: SPN 211 or departmental approval, or any 400 level course except SPN 476 course except SPN 476
+Prerequisite: SPN 300 or any SPN 400 level course (except SPN 476) or departmental approval